Hunt, hemmed in by debt, set to focus on growth in UK budget

 ANALYSIS-The one pound rescue: inside the rush to save Silicon Valley Bank UK

-(Writing by William Schomberg; Graphics by Vincent Flasseur; Editing by Alison Williams)
+(Writing by William Schomberg; Graphics by Vincent Flasseur; Editing by Alison Williams and Andrew Heavens)

 ((william.schomberg@thomsonreuters.com; +44 207 542 7778; Reuters Messaging: william.schomberg.reuters.com@reuters.net/))